Indivior: Is Vivitrol A Threat To Suboxone?

 America has an opioid crisis.
 The number of accidental deaths related to opioids and the number of people addicted to them continues to rise.
 Some believe the statistics are driven by the proliferation of opioid prescriptions.
 According to Indivior's November 15, 2017 presentation at Jefferies London Healthcare Conference, the following statistics applied to the opioid market:

-- The U.S. represents 80% of the world's opioid users;
+- The U.S. represents 80% of the world's opioid users.

-- 300 million pain prescriptions were written in the U.S. in 2015, representing $24 billion;
+- 300 million pain prescriptions were written in the U.S. in 2015, representing $24 billion.

-- 29 million Americans suffer from drug dependence and 91 Americans die each day from opioid use;
+- 29 million Americans suffer from drug dependence and 91 Americans die each day from opioid use.

-- The EU has > 1 million opioid users - mostly heroin;
+- The EU has > 1 million opioid users - mostly heroin.

 - ROW has about 23 million people with drug disorders and opioid users; mostly consisted of heroin.

-Given the the number of Americans who suffer from opioid addition, the U.S. opioid market could represent a major opportunity for Alkermes.
-It could be worthwhile to lower the price for Vivitrol specifically for opioid users in the U.S. and keep the pricing the same outside the U.S. In Q3 2017 Alkermes generated total revenue of $217 million, up 21% Y/Y. Revenue from Vivitrol was $69 million (32% of total revenue), up 24% Y/Y. That represents an annual run-rate for Vivitrol of about $276 million.
+Given the number of Americans who suffer from opioid addition, the U.S. opioid market could represent a major opportunity for Alkermes.
+It could be worthwhile to lower the price for Vivitrol specifically for opioid users in the U.S. and keep the pricing the same outside the U.S. In Q3 2017, Alkermes generated total revenue of $217 million, up 21% Y/Y. Revenue from Vivitrol was $69 million (32% of total revenue), up 24% Y/Y. That represents an annual run-rate for Vivitrol of about $276 million.

-Vivitrol's revenue pales in comparison to that of Indivior which generated Q3 2017 revenue of $275 million, or an annual run-rate of $1.1 billion.
+Vivitrol's revenue pales in comparison to that of Indivior, which generated Q3 2017 revenue of $275 million, or an annual run rate of $1.1 billion.
 The company generates the lion's share of Suboxone sales in the U.S. It controls over 50% of the U.S. market.
 That said, at a price point of $350 - a 30% discount to Suboxone and over 70% discount to its Vivitrol's current price - Alkermes could double quarterly sales of Vivitrol if it garnered 16,400 patients addicted to opioids.
 Vivitrol could likely make up the difference on price cuts from volume sales to the opioid market.

-For Indivior the risks are substantial.
+For Indivior, the risks are substantial.
 First of all, the lion's share of its revenue is derived from Suboxone sales in the U.S. Secondly, it has a gross margins of 90% and operating income margin of about 40%.
 Anything that negatively impacts Suboxone sales or its hefty margins could send the stock sharply lower.
 INVVY's Q3 revenue was only up 3% Y/Y, yet the stock trades at over 33x earnings.

 Its earnings multiple likely reflects its strong U.S. share for the treatment of opioid addictions.
 The U.S. government is attempting to tamp down the number of opioid prescriptions, which represents a headwind for the company.
 Additional competition from Vivitrol could cause revenue growth to turn negative.
-The company currently has two drugs in phase 3 clinical trials - RBP-600 (opioid addiction) and RBP-700 (schizophrenia).
+The company currently has two drugs in Phase 3 clinical trials - RBP-600 (opioid addiction) and RBP-700 (schizophrenia).
 However, for now, it remains a one-trick pony.

 Conclusion

 INVVY is up 12% Y/Y, but a potential challenge to Suboxone by Vivitrol could punish the stock.
-If Alkermes were to aggressively market Vivitrol at a lower price point it could potentially hurt Suboxone's U.S. market share and profits.
+If Alkermes were to aggressively market Vivitrol at a lower price point, it could potentially hurt Suboxone's U.S. market share and profits.
 Sell INVVY.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.